623 total views, 1 views today

 To be a successful yet unhappy person seems like a real paradox, but they exist far more than you might expect.
 Which begs the question, why are some successful people unhappy?
 I’ve investigated, and found seven reasons why you might be a successful person but still find yourself feeling unhappy.
 Fortunately, I’ve also found seven solutions to help you maintain a happy feeling.

-- After experiencing huge highs, other things by comparison can feel like huge lows. – After you experience or accomplish something awesome, other things can just feel a bit lame by comparison.
+After you experience or accomplish something awesome, other things can just feel a bit lame by comparison.
 Personally, I used to feel a little melancholic the day after a graduation ceremony or after attending a party or big event.
-But that didn’t mean that the day afterward actually was lame, it just meant that it didn’t have the same level of excitement for me that the previous day had.
+But that didn’t mean that the day afterwards actually was lame, it just meant that it didn’t have the same level of excitement for me that the previous day had.
 The key is to keep things in perspective, and to recognise that every moment of your life isn’t always going to be exciting.

 While it’s brilliant to have some fun new toys on occasion, this isn’t a contest.
 Just because your friend, colleague, or even just someone in your neighbourhood bought a Porsche or a Rolex, it doesn’t mean that you’re obligated to ‘keep up’ with them.
 New stuff might provide you with instant gratification, but not long-term happiness.
 But if you do feel the need to spend money, remember that buying experiences (such as a holiday) leads to more long-term happiness than buying a material object.
 Also remember that overall life satisfaction is actually correlated with having less materialistic values.